 Music is a force to be reckoned with, and these music industry statistics we’ve compiled for you show not only an industry worth billions but also a form of art that can enrich your life in more than one way.

-Top Ten Stats And Facts About The Music Industry
+Top Ten Music Industry Facts and Numbers

 - According to estimates, the live music industry will see a compound annual growth rate of 3.11% by 2023.